csdms/bmi/docs/source/index.md

 BMI is a community standard.
-Table 2 lists community-contributed language specifications and examples for two languages, Javascript and Julia.
+Table 2 lists community-contributed language specifications and examples for Javascript, Julia, and R.

 :::{table} **Table 2:** Community-contributed BMI languages.
 :align: center